deephacks/westty/readme.md

 * [Weld](http://seamframework.org/Weld)
 * [tools4j-config](https://github.com/deephacks/tools4j-config)

-Westty have a modular and extendable [SPI](http://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) design and provide the following drop-in modules.
+Westty have a modular and extendable design and provide the following CDI drop-in modules.
 These are optional and does not pollute the runtime classpath if not used.

 * [DataSource] (http://docs.oracle.com/javase/6/docs/api/javax/sql/DataSource.html)
 * [JPA 2.0] (http://jcp.org/en/jsr/detail?id=317)